-- 4.35 To decide on the most appropriate and relevant controls for the firm, senior management should ask themselves what measures the firm can adopt, and to what extent, to manage and mitigate these threats/risks most cost effectively, and in line with the firm's risk appetite.
-Examples of control procedures include: - Introducing a customer identification programme that varies the procedures in respect of customers appropriate to their assessed money laundering/terrorist financing risk; - Requiring the quality of evidence whether documentary, electronic or by way of third party assurance - to be of a certain standard; - Obtaining additional customer information, where this is appropriate to their assessed money laundering/terrorist financing risk; and - Monitoring customer transactions/activities.
+4.35 To decide on the most appropriate and relevant controls for the firm, senior management should ask themselves what measures the firm can

+- Introducing a customer identification programme that varies the procedures in respect of customers appropriate to their assessed money laundering/terrorist financing risk; - Requiring the quality of evidence whether documentary, electronic or by way of third party assurance - to be of a certain standard; - Obtaining additional customer information, where this is appropriate to their assessed money laundering/terrorist financing risk; and - Monitoring customer transactions/activities.

-It is possible to try to assess the extent to which each customer should be subject to each of these checks, but it is the balance of these procedures as appropriate to the risk assessed in the individual customer, or category of customer, to which he belongs that is relevant.
+It is possible to try to assess the extent to which each customer should be subject to each of these checks, but it is the balance of these procedures as appropriate to the risk assessed in the individual customer, or category of customer, to which they belong that is relevant.

-- 4.36 A customer identification programme that is graduated to reflect risk could involve: - > a standard information dataset to be held in respect of all customers; - ▶ a standard verification requirement for all customers; - more extensive due diligence (more identification checks and/or requiring additional information) on customer acceptance for higher risk customers; - where appropriate, more limited identity verification measures for specific lower risk customer/product combinations; and - an approach to monitoring customer activities and transactions that reflects the risk assessed to be presented by the customer, which will identify those transactions or activities that may be unusual or suspicious.
+- 4.36 A customer identification programme that is graduated to reflect risk could involve: - > a standard information dataset to be held in respect of all customers; - > a standard verification requirement for all customers; - more extensive due diligence (more identification checks and/or requiring additional information) on customer acceptance for higher risk customers; - where appropriate, more limited identity verification measures for specific lower risk customer/product combinations; and - an approach to monitoring customer activities and transactions that reflects the risk assessed to be presented by the customer, which will identify those transactions or activities that may be unusual or suspicious.